 - Antioxidants are plentiful in apples and are known for preventing cancer by reducing oxidative stress.

 - Apples contain compounds that promote gut bacteria, which promotes gut health.

 - 1 Autumn Glory apple, sliced into 1/4-inch thick rounds

 - 1 Tbsp. nut or seed butter

-- 3 thin celery slices, about 1 inch in length (peppers or carros work, too)
+- 3 thin celery slices, about 1 inch in length (peppers or carrots work, too)

 - Spread nut butter on apple slices.

-- Add celery in a ‘y’ shape down center of apple.
-The antenna should hang off top side of apple.
+- Add celery in a ‘y’ shape down the center of the apple.
+The antenna should hang off the top side of the apple.

 - Top with raisins or walnuts for spots.

 For a “butterfly” version, add a variety of toppings in all shapes!

 - 1 Autumn Glory apple, cored and sliced widthwise